dymensionxyz/dymension/readme.md

 dymd tendermint show-address
 ```

-This returns an address with the prefix "dymvalcons" or the dYmension validator consensus address.
+This returns an address with the prefix "dymvalcons" or the Dymension validator consensus address.

 If you have any issues please contact us on [discord](http://discord.gg/dymension) in the Developer section.
 We are here for you!